What is this random AMDAutoUpdate.exe window?

 How to get rid of the AMDAutoUpdate.exe pop up?

-In Ryzen Master settings (Advanced View > Settings), you can pick how often it looks for updates, from every day to once a year.
-This might make the pop-ups less common, but they could still happen at random times.
+In Ryzen Master’s settings (Advanced View > Settings), you can change how often the software checks for updates, from daily to yearly.
+This might help reduce pop-ups, but it’s not a sure thing.

 Fix AMDAutoUpdate.exe pop up window